 Have any scrap ribbon and buttons leftover from a sewing project?
-Turn them into these adorable, easy-to-make ribbon flowers at no extra cost to you!
+Turn them into these adorable, easy-to-make ribbon flowers at no extra cost to you.
 These look great adorned to headbands, bags, or even as magnets.
-Or, spend a crafternoon with kids and make a whole bunch!Continue to 3 of 14 below.
+Or, spend a crafternoon with kids and make a whole bunch.

 Ribbon Tassel Keychain

 A ribbon tassel keychain is a perfect project for using up all those leftover bits of ribbon you don't want to throw away because you love the design so much.
 Just attach the ribbon strands to a metal ring, and you will have a pretty keychain that you'll always be able to find in your purse.

 If you have a knack for needlecrafts, you have to try your hand at this embroidery technique.
 Use ribbon instead of string to create a stunning textured flower bouquet.

 Embroidered Ribbon Bouquet from The Spruce CraftsContinue to 5 of 13 below.